 An easy way to think about the contractual concepts is to associate them with verbs.
 Just as every sentence must have a verb, every sentence in a contract contains at least one of these concepts.
 These are:

-Declarations—Sets policy for the contractual relationship and can be used to define terms.
-These do not create any obligation or liability.
-These are signaled by the present tense of the verb.
+Declarations—These set the policy for the contractual relationship and can be used to define terms.
+They do not create any obligation or liability.
+Declarations are signaled by the present tense of the verb.
 “The purchase price is $25,000” is an example of a declaration.
 Note that this declaration does not obligate the purchaser to pay the purchase price.
 To create an obligation, a covenant should be used.

-Discretionary Authority—Gives the party discretion to do or refrain from doing something, but does not obligate the party to do anything.
+Discretionary Authority—This gives the party discretion to do or refrain from doing something, but does not obligate the party to do anything.
 This is signaled by the use of “may.”

-Condition—An event which is not certain to occur, which must occur, before performance under a contract becomes due.
+Condition—A condition is a duty that the parties are required to perform under the contract.
 Conditions are of two varieties: express, which is set out in the party’s agreement, and implied conditions, which are read into the agreement by the court.
 Conditions never appear in isolation and are always attached to an obligation.
 The language signaling a condition can vary from contract to contract.
-Failure of a condition does not, in and of itself create liability or a right to damages.
+Failure of a condition does not in and of itself create liability or a right to damages.
 Conditions are never breached.
 Conditions may trigger an obligation, but they do not create obligations.
-Conditions are signaled by “if” “provided that” “in the event of,” etc.
+Conditions are signaled by the terms “if,” “provided that,” “in the event of,” etc.

 Contract Drafting Best Practices

-Concord’s Contract Success Software is ideal for facilitating the drafting of contracts for three key reasons: Concord streamlines processes, adds automation, and adds flexibility.
-There are several options for drafting a contract within Concord:
+A contract success platform is ideal for facilitating the drafting of contracts to streamline processes, increase automation, and reduce costs.
+There are three essential options for drafting a contract on a good contract management platform:

-By having the contract drafting phase of the contract lifecycle contained within Concord, there is no need for importing, exporting, emailing, or formatting later on.
-The contract is kept in Concord through the execution, management, and renewal stages.
-Along with the contracts themselves, Concord also stores all contextual actions such as the contract audit trail, discussions, and versions.
+By having the contract drafting phase of the contract lifecycle contained within a single location, there is no need for importing, exporting, emailing, or formatting later on.
+The contract is kept in the platform through the execution, management, and renewal stages.
+Along with the contracts themselves, a contract lifecycle managment platform should store all contextual actions such as the contract audit trail, discussions, and versions.
 All these tools are designed to streamline and simplify processes to help forge strong and lasting contractual relationships.